nohaidea/weebox-startpage/README.md

-# levi-startpage
+# weebox-startpage
-a simple weeb startpage with HTML, Javascript and CSS, inspired by someone's startpage posted in a comment on reddit.
+> **_weebox,** _n_. a simple weeb startpage with HTML, Javascript and CSS, inspired by someone's startpage posted in a comment on reddit.

 original inspiration: https://voxie12.github.io/moon/